Brian Lawrence Evans

 Dr. Brian L. Evans is the Engineering Foundation Professor of Electrical and Computer Engineering at The University of Texas at Austin.
 His earned his B.S.E.E.C.S.
 (1987) degree from the Rose-Hulman Institute of Technology, and his M.S.E.E.
 (1988) and Ph.D.E.E.
 (1993) degrees from the Georgia Institute of Technology.
 From 1993 to 1996, he was a post-doctoral researcher at the University of California, Berkeley.
 In 1996, he joined the faculty at UT Austin.

 Prof. Evans was elevated to IEEE Fellow "for contributions to multicarrier communications and image display".
 In multicarrier communications, his group developed the first linear complexity algorithm that allocates resources to optimize bit rates in multiuser OFDM basestations (for cellular and WiMax) and is realizable in fixed-point hardware/software.
 His group also developed the first ADSL equalizer training method that maximizes a measure of bit rate and is realizable in real-time fixed-point software.
 In image display, his group's primary contribution is in the design, analysis, and quality assessment of image halftoning by error diffusion for real-time processing by printer pipelines.

-Prof. Evans has published more than 200 refereed conference and journal papers, and graduated 24 PhD and 9 MS students.
-In 2008, he was awarded the Gordon T. Lepley Memorial Teaching Award, which is the sole ECE teaching award for faculty.
-In 2011, he was awarded the university-wide Texas Exes Teaching Award, in 2011; and Best Professor Award from the UT Austin HKN/IEEE Student Chapter in 2012.
-He has been awarded two best paper awards at international IEEE conferences: image processing, powerline communications, and multimedia signal processing.
+Prof. Evans has published more than 240 refereed conference and journal papers, and graduated 27 PhD and 11 MS students.
+He has received three teaching awards: Gordon T. Lepley Memorial Teaching Award, which is the sole ECE teaching award for faculty, in 2008; university-wide Texas Exes Teaching Award, in 2011; and Best Professor Award from the UT Austin HKN/IEEE Student Chapter in 2012.
+He has been awarded three top 10% best paper awards at international IEEE conferences: image processing, powerline communications, and multimedia signal processing.
 He received a 1997 US National Science Foundation CAREER Award.